vishnugamini/CNN-Model-to-detect-cats-and-dogs/README.md

 ## Dataset

-The dataset used in this project consists of a large collection of 10 thousand labeled images of various animals, including cats and dogs.
+The dataset used in this project consists of a large collection of 10 thousand labeled images of cats and dogs.

 ## Model Architecture